hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/7-testing.md

 [test runner executable](https://github.com/hasura/ndc-spec/tree/main/ndc-test) called `ndc-test`, which can be used to implement a test suite for a connector.

-We can also use ndc-test to run some automatic tests and validate the work we've done so far.
+We can also use `ndc-test` to run some automatic tests and validate the work we've done so far.
 Let's compile and run our connector, and then use the test runner with the running connector.

+[//]: # (TODO link out to docs)

-Here I have a configuration.json file which I can use to run the connector against my sample database.
+Back in your `ndc-typescript-learn-course` directory that we cloned during setup, you have a `configuration.json` file which you can use to run the connector against your sample database.

 First let's run the connector.